 The Resident Dean Assistant (RDA) plays an important role in each residential hall supporting the Resident Deans (RDs) in their work with students.
 RDA responsibilities can include many tasks but their primary focus is supporting their RDs as they organize intellectual and social events, both within the halls and at off-campus locations, which inform scholarship outside the classroom and support the sense of community within the House system.

-RDAs are scheduled to work between 10-15 hours per week during the academic year, with the exceptions of reading period, finals week, winter break, College Break Day, and spring break.
+RDAs are scheduled to work between 2-12 hours per week during the academic year, with the exceptions of reading periods, finals week, winter break, and spring break.
 RDAs are directly supervised by the Resident Deans.

 To maintain employment an RDA must be in good academic standing with a GPA of at least 2.0 per quarter.
 In addition, RDAs must remain in good judicial standing with The College and Housing & Residence Life.